Bostan-Victor/tum-web-lab2/README.md

 - **Contact Section**: Offers ways to get in touch for support, including phone and email contact, plus a contact form.
 ![contact](readme_img/contact.png)

+### Conclusion

+In conclusion, this laboratory work allowed me to understand what a Landing Page is and what it's structure should be.

 ### Live Demo

 **Github Pages Link:** https://bostan-victor.github.io/tum-web-lab2/